 Though born in the United States, Adeena had been traveling to Israel for decades including living in Jerusalem for five years after college.
 After falling in love with her now-husband, she permanently relocated to Tel Aviv in 2015.

-Her cooking was heavily influenced by her mother in childhood.
+Growing up, her cooking was heavily influenced by her mother.
 As an Orthodox Jewish family, they observed Shabbat, or Sabbath, a day of rest which typically involves three meals; the most popular is the Friday night dinner.

 In adulthood, her food has become deeply informed by her experiences at the Carmel Market, also called the shuk.
 The market bustles from morning to night, six days a week, with individual vendors willing to educate the would-be buyer if they take the time to listen.
 And listen Adeena did.